Seneca-BSA/bsa/docs/sea700/lab4.md

     - (0, 1, -90°) to (0, 0, 0°) - rotate the robot while traveling

     Repeat this for 2 times after a start command (such as a keyboard input) is given.

+    For example: when you run `rosrun lab4_jetauto_control jetauto_control`, it'll ask for an input before performing the above action.

     **Hint:** You can follow the same approach as Lab 3 by creating a new package called `lab4_jetauto_control` in your `ros_ws`